msft-davidlee/contoso-customer-service-aks/README.md

 | Key | contoso-customer-service-app-service/deployment-flags/enable-app-gateway |
 | Label | dev or prod |
 | Value | true or false |

+### Issue(s)

+1. There is an issue with the Application Gateway Ingress Controller setup which is using the Add-On approach.
+The routes are not configured correctly for some reason and you will get a 502 error when you try to browse to the site.
+We will need to execute the FixApplicationGatewayRoute.ps1 script to fix the issue.

 # Performance Testing
 1. For running a performance test, you can craft a payload against the Order endpoint https://api.contoso.com/partner/order with the following body using the HTTP POST verb.
 I suggest using postman.